kensnyder/blossom-solver/README.md

 that were possible.
 Looking at words on the list, I discovered some words that in the Blossom game that are not in `data/full-dictionary.txt`.
 I manually added those words to `data/discovered-words.txt`.
 Those are included in the final uncompiled and compiled dictionaries.
+Similarly, words I found in our dictionary but not in Blossom are saved to `data/discovered-non-words.txt`.

 ## Beyond the dictionary - which words go with which bonus petal letter?

 I used letter frequencies in each dictionary to order the alphabet from least common letter to most common letter.
 The bot uses that order to assign words to each bonus petal letter.
-It is a naive approach, but usually gets the maximum score or very close to it.
+It is more naive than permutation or some mathematical algorithm, but usually gets the maximum score or very close to it.

 ## Precompilation